-And there was a focus on the website (ruedastandard.no), introducing explanaitions of the rueda structures in English and Spanish (see rueda structures), a listing of rueda groups / schools using the Norwegian Rueda Standard (see Where to dance?) and an open Facebook Group for any suggestions, discussions, etc. See news for more details.
+And there was a focus on the website (ruedastandard.com), introducing explanaitions of the rueda structures in English and Spanish (see rueda structures), a listing of rueda groups / schools using the Norwegian Rueda Standard (see Where to dance?) and an open Facebook Group for any suggestions, discussions, etc. See news for more details.

 The name and logo was ajusted to adapt to a more international focus, and “Norwegian” was removed to avoid the impression that the Rueda Standard consists of Norwegian Rueda figures.
 The Rueda Standard document was also modified quite a bit, altering the categories somewhat.